denvash/android-examples/E-Kay-Welcome/README.md

 # E-Kay-Welcome

-An example of an Android Registartion app written in `Kotlin`.
+An example of an Android Registration app written in `Kotlin`.

 ## Goal